traefik/traefik/docs/content/middlewares/http/circuitbreaker.md

 _Optional, Default="100ms"_

-The interval between successive checks of the circuit breaker condition (standby state).
+The interval between successive checks of the circuit breaker condition (when in standby state).

 ### `FallbackDuration`

 _Optional, Default="10s"_

-The duration for which the circuit breaker will wait before trying to recover (tripped state).
+The duration for which the circuit breaker will wait before trying to recover (from a tripped state).

 ### `RecoveryDuration`

 _Optional, Default="10s"_

-The duration for which the circuit breaker will try to recover (recovering state).
+The duration for which the circuit breaker will try to recover (as soon as it is in recovering state).